mirror/dd-wrt/src/router/busybox/examples/var_service/README_distro_proposal.txt

 daemon: any long running background program.
 Common examples are sshd, getty, ntpd, dhcp client...

-service: same as "daemon"
+service: daemon controlled by a service monitor.

-service directory: a directory with an executable file (script) named "run" which (usually) execs daemon (possibly after some preparatory steps).
+service directory: a directory with an executable file (script) named "run" which (usually) execs some daemon, possibly after some preparatory steps.
 It should start it not as a child or daemonized process, but by exec'ing it (inheriting the same PID and the place in the process tree).